core-wg/href/draft-ietf-core-href.md

 environments with severe limitations on processing power, code size, and memory size.

+This RFC updates RFC 7595 to add a note on how the URI Schemes registry RFC 7595 describes cooperates with the CRI Scheme Numbers registry created by the present RFC.

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\